Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch's latest postcode level ATO data for financial year 2023 shows South Mackay's median income among taxpayers is $54,878, with an average of $68,618.
-This is slightly above the national averages of $52,974 (median) and $67,043 (average).
-In Queensland excluding Brisbane, the median income was $53,146 with an average of $66,593.
-Using Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for South Mackay as of September 2025 would be approximately $60,316 (median) and $75,418 (average).
-Census data indicates household, family, and personal incomes in South Mackay rank modestly, between the 34th and 47th percentiles.
-Income distribution shows that 34.1% of residents earn between $1,500 and $2,999 annually (2,453 people), which is similar to the broader area where this group represents 31.7%.
-Housing affordability pressures are severe in South Mackay, with only 84.6% of income remaining after housing costs, ranking at the 35th percentile nationally.
+This is slightly above the national average and compares to Rest of Qld's median of $53,146 and average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for South Mackay would be approximately $60,316 (median) and $75,418 (average) as of September 2025.
+Census data reveals household, family and personal incomes in South Mackay rank modestly, between the 34th and 47th percentiles.
+Income distribution shows that the $1,500 - $2,999 bracket dominates with 34.1% of residents (2,453 people), aligning with the broader area where this cohort likewise represents 31.7%.
+Housing affordability pressures are severe in South Mackay, with only 84.6% of income remaining, ranking at the 35th percentile.

 Frequently Asked Questions - Income